WannaBeSuperteur/2022-/README.md

 # 2022-
-Kotlin for Android App Development / AI for Sequence Data Prediction
+Kotlin for Android App Development